BEST South Pacific Cruise Deals (2024 + 2025): Cheap & Discount Cruises to the South Pacific - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to South Pacific.
 Choose from the best cruise deals and specials for South Pacific cruises.
 Save up to 47% on last minute South Pacific cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

-Popular South Pacific cruises often sail to Sydney (Australia), Honolulu, Noumea, Lautoka and Mystery Island during their cruise itinerary.
+Popular South Pacific cruises often sail to Honolulu, Suva, Apia, Samoa (formerly Western Samoa), Lautoka and Mystery Island during their cruise itinerary.
 South Pacific cruises could leave from Brisbane, Los Angeles, Sydney, the West Coast and California.
 Most commonly, South Pacific cruises sail for 10-14 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.